HeshamTare/CSV_Statement_Reader/README.md

 ## Summary - Coding-examples

-A repository to showcase the various projects I have worked on since learning Python and SQL
+A repository to showcase the various projects I have completed since learning Python and SQL.